TGAC/COPO-documentation/about/sample-managers-guidelines.rst

 Similarly, you will receive an email when samples have been rejected.

-Click the |accept-reject-samples-navigation-button| button to accept or reject samples.
+Click the |accept-reject-samples-navigation-button| button to navigate to the web page to accept or reject samples.

 Alternatively, navigate to `Accept/Reject Samples' web page <https://copo-project.org/copo/dtol_submission/accept_reject_sample>`__.